brminnick/GitHubReadmeRetriever/README.md

   </a>
 </p>

-The GitHub Readme Retriever APIs allow you retrive the `README.md` from any GitHub Repo.
+The GitHub Readme Retriever APIs allow you retrieve the `README.md` from any GitHub Repo.

 ## GET README